puppetlabs/bolt/docs/_examples/deploy-tig-stack/index.md

                     └── telegraf.json
 ```

-## Provisioning Nodes
+## Provisioning Targets

-To follow this example and deploy the TIG stack you'll need at least two nodes - one for the dashboard and one or more for the agents.
-You can use existing nodes in your system or create them using the provided `Vagrantfile`.
+To follow this example and deploy the TIG stack you'll need at least two targets - one for the dashboard and one or more for the agents.
+You can use existing targets in your system or create them using the provided `Vagrantfile`.

 ```shell
 {% include_relative Boltdir/Vagrantfile %}
 ```

-You should then generate the SSH configuration for both nodes, which will automatically be picked up by Bolt.
-Once you've generated SSH configuration, make sure you can SSH into the nodes.
+You should then generate the SSH configuration for both targets, which will automatically be picked up by Bolt.
+Once you've generated SSH configuration, make sure you can SSH into the targets.

 ```shell
 mkdir ~/.ssh